ryanjerving/follow-the-money/README.md

 A better illustration of where the money comes from and then where it goes can be seen in the following polygon map, to which, for context, I've added points for any cities with a population of more than 50,000.

-<iframe src= "https://ryanjerving.github.io/WI-State-Aid-Gap/" width="90%" height="650"></iframe>
+<iframe src= "https://ryanjerving.github.io/WI-State-Aid-Gap/" width="90%" height="750"></iframe>
 <small><em>View full size at <a href="https://ryanjerving.github.io/WI-State-Aid-Gap/">WI State Aid Gap</a></em></small>

 Toggling between the revenue/aid views offers a surprisingly compelling visualization of this data.
 It shows a pretty stark regional disparity between the urban Southeast third of the state where revenue is disproportionately generated and the less urban Northwest third to which the aid is disproportionately distributed.
-(One notable exception to this pattern of aid is the deep purple Rock County you'll see along the southern border with Illinois: home to the U.S. Congress's Speaker of the House -- and Janesville's own -- Paul Ryan!)
+(One notable exception to this pattern of aid distribution is the deep purple Rock County you'll see along the southern border with Illinois: home to the U.S. Congress's Speaker of the House -- and Janesville's own -- Paul Ryan!)

 ### Takeaways and Limitations